TRUSTED BY OVER 82,000 GROWING BUMPS

 Why Exercise During Pregnancy Matters

 Regular, moderate exercise during pregnancy can improve circulation, reduce pregnancy discomforts like back pain, and promote better sleep.
-It also supports mental wellbeing by reducing stress and anxiety.
-According to Australian Government’s Pregnancy Care Guidelines, most pregnant women can safely engage in physical activity with some modifications.
+It also supports mental well-being by reducing stress and anxiety.
+According to the Australian Government’s Pregnancy Care Guidelines, most pregnant women can safely engage in physical activity with some modifications.

 Before starting or continuing any exercise routine, always consult your healthcare provider to ensure it’s appropriate for your individual pregnancy.